end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-03-30-how-to-multiplex-rc-transmitter-switches-into-a-single-channel.md

 | 4 | C | 0 | -60 | 0 | 0 |  | 60 |
 | 5 | D | 0 | -120 | 0 | 0 |  | 120 |

+{{< pleasenote >}}
   Note that first 3 mix are mapped to switch A which is the 3-position switch.
 The first 2 mix are use to get a constant -136 on all positions.
 Then the 3rd mix moves the signal value over the first 3 blocks (to the previous, current or next block).
 As far as I know, there is no way to achieve the same result with only 2 mixes.
+{{< /pleasenote >}}

 As you can see, the sum of all combined mixes matches the middle section of each effective block: